edanaher/ceremony-website/_boston_places/70_kenmore/40_popeyes.md

 ---
 place: Popeye's
 ---
-Shout out here as it is the only one in Boston, and our fried chicken isn't that great.
+Green Line to Kenmore.
+It one of two in Boston, and our fried chicken isn't that great.